“Why Do I Hate People?” Answers And Support

 Therapy for healthier relationships

 Interpersonal therapy (IPT) is a type of therapy focused on improving an individual's relationships and social functioning.
-IPT has been found to be effective in treating major depressive disorder, and can help you understand and work through problematic relationship patterns and emotional distress that stem from their interactions with others.
+IPT has been found to be effective in treating major depressive disorder and can help you understand and work through problematic relationship patterns and emotional distress that stem from interactions with others.
 In this type of therapy, you can improve communication skills, develop greater emotional intelligence, and foster healthier, more satisfying relationships.

-Platforms like BetterHelp offer a convenient way to attend from home or anywhere with an internet connection, and have been found to be just as effective as traditional in-person therapy.
+Platforms like BetterHelp offer a convenient way to attend from home or anywhere with an internet connection and have been found to be just as effective as traditional in-person therapy.

 With BetterHelp, you can get more out of your therapeutic experience with features like group sessions, interactive journaling, and daily messaging with your therapist.
 This comprehensive approach can accelerate your progress and help you get the most out of your mental health investment.